 In the fall 2003 edition of U.S. News and World Report's America's Best Colleges, Temple's Learning Communities Program was ranked fifth in the country as an exemplary academic program that leads to student success.

 Dr. Dominique Monolescu Kliger, Director

 The OnLine Learning (OLL) Program is a designed to give students a remote high quality education, providing them more flexibility in when and how they attend classes.
 Courses are offered at the undergraduate and graduate levels and also for continuing education students.

-Matriculated students can register online via the OWLnet web site (http://owlnet.temple.edu).
-Non matriculated or continuing education students need to register through the Office of Continuing Education in the Academic Resource Center, Rm.
-113, Curtis Hall (215-204-2500).
-Non matriculated students can obtain their registration forms online (http://www.temple.edu/conted) and submit them by fax to (215) 204-2516.
-For more information check the OnLine Learning Program web site.
+Matriculated students can register online via the OWLnet website (http://owlnet.temple.edu).
+Non-matriculated or continuing education students need to register through the Office of Continuing Education at 1810 Liacouras Walk, First Floor, Room 101 (215-204-2500).
+Non-matriculated students can obtain their registration forms online (www.temple.edu/conted) and submit them by fax to 215-204-2516.
+For more information, check the OnLine Learning Program website.

-The OnLine Learning program provides access to over 100 courses via the Internet or via Videoconferencing formats.
-In addition to the Fox School of Business online MBA program, the Physical Therapy Doctor's program, and the Organizational Studies undergraduate program are now also available online.
+The OnLine Learning Program provides access to over one hundred courses via the Internet or via Videoconferencing formats.
+In addition to the Fox School of Business online MBA program, the Physical Therapy Doctor's program and the Organizational Studies undergraduate program are now also available online.

 Military Science courses are open to all Temple students.
 There is no requirement for students taking Military Science courses to enroll in the commissioning program.
 Students taking Military Science courses are under no military service obligation of any kind if not enrolled in the commissioning program.

 Students enrolled in the commissioning program incur either an active duty or reserve forces duty commitment commencing upon successful completion of the ROTC Advanced Course program and graduation from college.
 Temple's Department of Military Science offers both two-year and four-year curricula leading to a commission in the United States Army.